nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2023-4.md

 ## Add a Bulk Action Option for Sequential Processing

-There is a new flag for Bulk Action to avoid concurrency within a bulk command processing
+There is a new flag for Bulk Action to avoid concurrency within a bulk command processing.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-30985](https://jira.nuxeo.com/browse/NXP-30985)